Is the Keto Diet Healthy & Safe? Our Nutritionist Weighs In On the Benefits…

 Keto dieting helps with mental clarity.

-Once fat adapted, the previously carbohydrate spoiled brain discovers that fat is awesome!
-Remember when I said that ketones are like high octane fuel?
-Ketones are very efficient and highly available as fuel for the brain.
+Once fat-adapted, the previously carbohydrate-spoiled brain discovers that fat is awesome!
+Remember how ketones are like high-octane fuel?
+Ketones are a very efficient fuel for the brain.
 Many people have reported increased mental clarity and focus, ability to better stay on task, ample amounts of sustained energy, and decreased “brain fog”.

 Ketogenic eating helps fight heart disease.

-Not surprisingly, on the ketogenic diet, there is almost no sugar to be delivered.
-As a result, decreased risk of Type 2 diabetes, improved insulin sensitivity, and those with Type 2 diabetes may be able to completely come off of medication, managing by diet alone.
-Note: anyone on medication for management of diabetes should NOT begin the ketogenic diet until they have spoken first with their doctor so as to safely taper medications and avoid the risk of severe, life-threatening hypoglycemia.
+Note: Anyone on medication for management of diabetes should NOT begin the ketogenic diet until they have spoken first with their doctor so as to safely taper medications and avoid the risk of severe, life-threatening hypoglycemia.

 But what about Type 1 diabetes?

-According to the most current research, the ketogenic diet may help reduce need for insulin and slow down disease progression, however, it is unlikely to ever completely come off of insulin entirely as the body is unable to produce enough to manage even the small amount of carbohydrate from dietary intake as well as what is produced by the body.
+According to the current research, the ketogenic diet may help reduce the need for insulin and slow down disease progression in Type 2 Diabetes.
+However, Type 1 Diabetics are unlikely to ever completely come off of insulin entirely as their bodies are unable to produce enough insulin to manage even the small amount of carbohydrates from dietary intake as well as what is produced by the body.